coop152/obsidian-vaults/Year 3/Algorithms and Complexity/String Operations.md

 This algorithm involves preprocessing the pattern string $P$ in order to compute a **failure function** $f$.
 This function informs us of a proper shift of $P$ such that, as much as possible, we can reuse previously performed comparisons.
 Specifically, the failure function $f(j)$ gives the length of the longest prefix of $P$ that is also a suffix of $P[1..j]$ (take note, starting at 1 and not 0.)
 This failure function is important because it "encodes" repeated substrings inside the pattern itself.
 Here is an example $f(j)$:
 ![](Pasted%20image%2020231003140523.png)
+In the context of KMP, the output of $f(j - 1)$ represents how many characters we can skip comparing if the match failed on character $j$ of the pattern.
+For example, if the current substring of T has matched P up until $j = 5$ but failed ("abacab"), then you can start checking one character after the start because there is a one character overlap between the end of the substring you know to match ("abaca") and the start of the pattern.

 Here is the KMP algorithm, which uses the failure function to find a match:
 ```python
 algorithm KMPMatch(str T, str P):